dprajapati-AIDE/Kafka-Cluster-Upgrade-Testing/java_kafka_app/README.md

 A modular, CLI-driven Kafka producer-consumer application written in Java Maven.
 It uses CLI commands and supports YAML-based configuration, structured logging, and clean package organization.

+The code has been tested on the following Java versions: Java 8, Java 11, and Java 21.

 ## Setting up Multiple Java Version

 ### Installation and Configuration of jenv